gamesbook/protograf/docs/source/additional_concepts.rst

                  ^^^
    SyntaxError: keyword argument repeated: x

-Python attempts to identify the type and location of the error - a ``SyntaxError`` is just a grammar error of some type - as well as what the cause *might* be.
-Here, it found that you have used the property ``x`` twice, so in this case you might need to change the second one to ``x1`` -- which  is probably the intended one:
+Python attempts to identify the type and location of the error |dash| a ``SyntaxError`` is just a grammar error of some type |dash| as well as what the cause *might* be.
+Here, it found that you have used the property ``x`` twice, so in this case you might need to change the second one to ``x1`` which is probably what was intended in this example:

 .. code:: python